harraz21/chat-system-generator/README.md

 ## API

+### POST Requests

-Create a chat application given a name returns a token for the application
+Create a chat application given a name and return chat number returns a token for the application

 ```